 Today, all these memories went through my mind in 5 seconds.
 The excitement of getting back on my bike was incredible, but then a thought came to me.
 Do I still know how to ride a bike?
 Fear took over me.
 Oh no!
 Wait!
 I’m not ready!
 I’m not sure how to ride…

 My loving husband looked at me with a smile and said: “Don’t worry!
 We’ll practice first”.
-He went with me down the local road and reminded me how to move the gears.
+He went with me down the local road and reminded me how to change gears.
 He indicated the steps I had to take and encouraged me to try.
 I did what he indicated and started to feel calmer.
 After a few minutes, he said: “OK!
 Now let’s go to the park!”
 “Nooooo!”, I implored…”I’m not ready!”
 Again, he looked at me with kind eyes and said: “We’ll go slowly”.
 Once again, he encouraged me to follow.
 I, with a fearful heart, followed him.

 I was a little clumsy, I felt uncoordinated when approaching a narrow space or bridge.
-My bike moved from side to side, but I kept going as my loving man supported me all the way.
+My bike wobbled from side to side, but I kept going as my loving man supported me all the way.
 As we continued to ride, I felt a bit more confident and was able to move gears more accurately.
 I looked more coordinated and was able to go in a straight line.
 It will take a few more rides, before I acquire my old abilities.
 However, I am satisfied that I tried and got over the fear of not knowing what to do anymore.
 I also enjoyed the ride as much as I used to.
 Feeling the wind in my face was priceless.

 The experience also reminded me that “getting back on the bike” is not as easy as others make it sound.